-MLP representative on NFPA 780 CommitteeDr.
+NFPA 780 Lightning Protection CommitteeDr.
 Thomson has recently been appointed as a Principal on the NFPA (National Fire Protection Association) Technical Committee on Lightning Protection (LIG-AAA) as a Special Expert.
+After an intense one-week committee meeting in Denver, the revision for the 2017 edition is well under way, with several new sections in the Watercraft section.

 Delivery delaysAs a result of travel obligations over the several months we are expecting longer than usual delays in being able to fill orders.
 If you have a pressing need for any of our products, please let us know as soon as possible as some items are in stock and can be shipped easily while others may take 8 weeks to fabricate.